 The Professional Standing Committee of the College of Psychology is appointed by the Dean of the College and serves in a variety of capacities related to the review of student professional standing matters.
-The Committee consists of faculty, a student representative and other members as appointed by the Dean.
+The Committee consists of faculty and other members as appointed by the Dean.